jason-dark/proompt/src/commands/document-dir/proompt.md

 **Skip Logic Rules**:

-- If skipExisting is false: Process all directories regardless of existing files
+- If skipExisting is false: Process the directory regardless of existing files
-- If skipExisting is true: Only skip a directory if ALL required files ({{requiredDocFiles}}) exist
+- If skipExisting is true: Only skip if ALL required files ({{requiredDocFiles}}) exist
 - If ANY required file is missing: Regenerate ALL required files to ensure consistency

 **Current skipExisting setting: {{skipExisting}}**

-### Phase 2: Deep Module Analysis
+### Phase 2: Deep Directory Analysis

-For each identified module, perform comprehensive analysis:
+Perform comprehensive analysis of the target directory:

 #### 2.1 Structural Mapping

-- **Complete file inventory**: Read every file in the module directory tree
+- **Complete file inventory**: Read every file in the directory tree
-- **Dependency graph**: Map imports, exports, and inter-module relationships
+- **Dependency graph**: Map imports, exports, and relationships within and outside the directory
 - **Entry point identification**: Locate main interfaces, public APIs, and initialization code
 - **Data flow tracing**: Follow critical paths from inputs to outputs

-#### 2.2 Platform Context Integration
+#### 2.2 Context Integration

-- **Business purpose**: How this module serves the overall system architecture
+- **Business purpose**: How this directory serves the overall system architecture
 - **Platform constraints**: Environment-specific limitations, APIs, and optimization patterns
-- **Integration contracts**: How it communicates with other modules and external services
+- **Integration contracts**: How it communicates with other parts of the codebase and external services
 - **Configuration patterns**: Environment variables, feature flags, build-time vs runtime behavior